 The regression of abundance of individuals of a species to the total site biomass.

 Figure 8.

+The regression of the species richness of a site and the total biomass of that site.

 Figure 9.

 The packed nestedness matrix with species as rows and sites as columns.
 Filled cells indicate the occurrence of a species within a site, an open cell indicates no occurrence.
 The matrix has been sorted by the number of species present at a site towards the left, and species found in the most sites at the top.